 Fast mental-math shortcuts for percentages

 Not every percent problem needs a calculator.
-Many of the most common ones can be done quickly in your head if you know a few anchor percentages.
+Many common ones can be done quickly in your head if you know a few anchor percentages.

 10%